nreinig3/job-matcher-webapp/README.md

 * Develop a feature that tells users *why* a job posting was deemed similar to their input (i.e. common words or concepts)

 #### Interactive Web App:
-I've also created a page to show an interactive example of the D3.js visualization here.
+I've also created a page to show an interactive example of the D3.js visualization here based on a sample input.
 Thanks for reading!